datacamp/authoring/docs/courses/exercises/tab-exercise.md

 ### Pre-Exercise Code

-`pre_exercise_code` defined at the exercise level is executed once before the start of the sequence of sub-exercises.
+`pre_exercise_code` defined at the exercise level is executed once before the start of *each* sub-exercises.
+However, `pre_exercise_code` in a `TabConsoleExercise` in a `shell` course is executed only once at the start of the sequence of sub-exercises.

 ### XP